zoisite-rb/zoisite-rb/guides/source/debugging_rails_applications.md

 This is useful when you want to log under development or staging without flooding your production log with unnecessary information.

-TIP: The default Rails log level is `:debug`.
+TIP: The default Zoisite log level is `:debug`.
 However, it is set to `:info` for the `production` environment in the default generated `config/environments/production.rb`.

 ### Sending Messages